brainix/pottery/README.md

 ```

 The `key` argument represents the resource, and the `masters` argument
-specifies your Redis masters across which to distribute the lock (in
+specifies your Redis masters across which to distribute the lock.
+In
-production, you should have 5 Redis masters).
-Now you can protect access to
+production, you should have 5 Redis masters.
+This is to eliminate a single
+point of failure &mdash; you can lose up to 2 out of the 5 Redis masters and
+your `Redlock` will remain available and performant.
+Now you can protect
-your resource:
+access to your resource:

 ```python
 >>> printer_lock.acquire()